betterscientificsoftware/bssw.io/Articles/Blog/2023-10-fear-of-large-codes.md

 Despite software's fundamental role in computational science, some research efforts are still carried out treating software just as a means to an end.
 This is particularly common in projects driven by graduate students.
-For example, it is common to see codes developed only for a paper, and then the codes are forgotten, or research proposals written without explicitly mentioning software development as a critical deliverable.
+For example, it is common to see codes developed only for a paper, and then the codes are forgotten, or research proposals are written without explicitly mentioning software development as a critical deliverable.
 I would argue that this approach must change for software to be sustainable, accessible, and maintainable.
 Software development should be a first-class entity in a research effort focusing on computational sciences.
-Obviously, reconciling this with the actual research questions to address and balancing it all out, budget-wise, is hard.
+Reconciling this with the actual research questions to address and balancing it all out, budget-wise, is hard.
 But, for the sake of the argument, what could happen if this were the case?
 In other words, what could happen if a non-trivial part of a research budget was explicitly dedicated to the software development required?
 Broadly speaking, I would argue that it could benefit the scientific community as a whole.